eventide-project/docs/user-guide/logging/README.md

 For a list of tags throughout the toolkit that can be used to filter log output, see the [log tags user guide](./log-tags.md).

+### The Override Log Tag

+The special log tag `:*` overrides any log filters in effect.

+When the `:*` tag is applied to a log message, it can't be filtered out of the log output.

 ## Controlling Log Output

 Log output can be controlled by both log level and log tags.